25th June 2018

 GWILS provides academic and practical support to solicitors, trainees, paralegals, legal secretaries and legal executives, offering a packed agenda of high-value events designed to share industry know-how and build links with legal professionals.
 Members also benefit from the society’s online forum where legal updates, job opportunities and details of local events are shared.

 In his new role, Scott will curate and manage events targeted at junior lawyers and practitioners.
 Kicking things off will be a practical session on how to present a Cost Case Management Conference (CCMC), to be held at Thrings’ Swindon office on 28 June.
 The seminar, organised in conjunction with Paragon Costs and Guildhall, will include a mock CCMC and will give participants the opportunity to question experts about recent changes to the law.
-For more information, please see the attached flyer or contact Scott directly.
+For more information, please see the attached flyer.

 Also representing GWILS in the Association of South Western Law Societies, Scott will discuss matters of local and national interest alongside fellow JLD chairs, presidents and honoraries from across Bristol, Cornwall, Devon, Somerset, Monmouthshire and Plymouth.